Hafazfaz/Zuri_Responsivess_and_Queries_Task/README.md

-# Zuri_Responsivess_and_Queries_Task
+# landing-page-zuri-task

-3) Build a responsive landing page using the design.
+Build a responsive landing page using the design.

 All information and images needed for the design can be found in this folder here Add a basic animation/transition to your implementation Submission  Mode: URL (Submit a link to your published GitHub pages)